'The Stakes Are Far Higher Than They've Ever Been': Trump's Niece Pens Tell-All

 After a good deal of legal wrangling, an incendiary book by President Trump's niece is beginning to come to light.
 A slew of excerpts surfaced publicly Tuesday, ahead of the expected release of Mary Trump's book next week.

 "Honest work was never demanded of him, and no matter how badly he failed, he was rewarded in ways that are almost unfathomable.
-He continues to be protected from his own disasters in the White House," Mary Trump writes in Too Much and Never Enough: How My Family Created the World's Most Dangerous Man, according to the Los Angeles Times.
+He continues to be protected from his own disasters in the White House," Mary Trump writes in Too Much and Never Enough: How My Family Created the World's Most Dangerous Man.

 "But now the stakes are far higher than they've ever been before; they are literally life and death.
 Unlike any previous time in his life, Donald's failings cannot be hidden or ignored because they threaten us all."

-NPR has not yet reviewed a copy of the book, which Simon & Schuster bumped up from its original July 28 release date "due to high demand and extraordinary interest," according to the publisher.
+NPR obtained a copy of the book, which Simon & Schuster bumped up from its original July 28 release date "due to high demand and extraordinary interest," according to the publisher.
 Release is now set for July 14.

-But extracts cited by other media outlets Tuesday offered a scathing portrait of the president — one that very nearly did not survive the courts.
+The book offers a scathing portrait of the president — one that nearly did not survive the courts.

 Initially, a temporary restraining order requested by the president's younger brother, Robert, blocked the book's release.
 But that order later was narrowed considerably in appeals court.

-Justice Alan Scheinkman found that the restraining order should apply only to Mary Trump herself — daughter of the president's other brother, Fred Jr. — because of a years-old nondisclosure agreement that she signed with the Trump family following a financial settlement after her father's death.
+Justice Alan Scheinkman found that the restraining order should apply only to Mary Trump — daughter of the president's other brother, Fred Jr. — because of a years-old nondisclosure agreement that she signed with the Trump family following a financial settlement after her grandfather's death.

 Scheinkman's decision continued to block Mary Trump, a trained psychologist living in New York, from publishing her book on her own or from giving interviews.
 But at the same time, it effectively freed up her publisher to move forward with the book.